 - Montreal Afternoon Tea Tour: Yep, Montreal is big into tea.
 They’re both French and British, remember?
 During your tour, you’ll explore Montreal while learning about tea ‘mixology,’ Montreal’s tea traditions, meet tea growers, visit a tea salon, and of course, taste a diverse range of delicious tea.

 - Haunted Pub Crawl: Montreal has a thriving pub and nightlife scene (after all, it is second only to Las Vegas in the world for bachelor parties).
 Take a unique spin on a pub crawl on this creepy haunted tour, which visits three of the city’s most haunted pubs and learning about the dark side of the city’s history along the way.

 Take a Montreal Walking Tour

-- Old Montreal Winter Walking Tour: Explore the delights of Old Montreal under a blanket of snow!
+- Old Montreal Christmas Walking Tour: Explore the delights of Old Montreal under a blanket of snow!
 Walking through historic squares, tour noteworthy buildings, and admire artwork as you take this winter-specific tour of Montreal’s top spots